cloudfoundry/docs-bosh/packages.html.md

 You build BOSH packages in a BOSH release directory.
 Your release might contain one or more packages.
 This topic describes how to create a BOSH package that includes either source code or pre-compiled software.

-This documentation refers to [Step 3: Create Package Skeletons of the Creating a Release](./create-release.html#pkg-skeletons) topic.
+The information and procedures in this topic form [Step 3: Create Package Skeletons](./create-release.html#pkg-skeletons) of the Creating a Release topic.
+Refer to that topic to understand where BOSH packaging fits in the context of creating a BOSH release.

 ## <a id="prerequisite"></a>Prerequisite ##